The Realities of Executive Protection & More – Interview with Steve Albritton – Part 2

 BEHIND THE SCENES AND STARTING OUT

-For new entrants into the industry, while it is easier to get started than it used to be, Albritton says they’re usually surprised at what an executive protection role really entails.
+For new entrants into the industry, while it is easier to get started than it used to be, Albritton says they’re usually surprised at what the realities of executive protection roles really entail.
 He gives the example of cleaning shirts in Africa in the middle of the night.
 While it’s not technically a security task, having someone on the security team take care of it can often be the lowest risk option, even if other support staff are on hand.